 Homeownership has been the conventional way to build and grow personal wealth.
 House prices are continually rising, which means that if you own a home, you are also building equity, which improves your investment and your financial future.
 However, investing in a home isn’t for everyone.
 Sometimes, renting is a better solution.

 The Emotional Aspect of Buying a Home

 Emotions often override the financial aspects of choosing and buying a home.
 The word “home” has more meaning than just a building where you live and keep your stuff.
 It’s a haven that garners emotional attachment.
 However, if you balance emotion and reason, a home can be a valuable investment.

 Renting means having a landlord with which you have an agreement that restricts what you can or cannot do with the property.
 Essentially, you pay out every month to live there, but in the end, you don’t own it.
 You’re paying for someone else’s house.
 Therefore, if you’re looking for a home for you and your family, buying is better than renting regardless of the financial aspects of ownership.

 Why are more people choosing to rent?

 In Australia, younger people are drawn to renting.
-The Reserve Bank of Australia reported that first-time home purchases fell by one per cent between June 2014 and July 2015.
-It appears that the trend is to spend money on renting, once considered as dead money, so as not be tied down with property.
+The Reserve Bank of Australia reported that first-time home purchases fell by one percent between June 2014 and July 2015.
+It appears that the trend is to spend money on renting, once considered as dead money, so as not to be tied down with property.

 The new generation wants the freedom to move when and where they choose and buying property ties them down.
 It’s all about perspective.
 Do you prefer to own property that grows your financial future, but makes it more difficult to move if you want, or do you want the freedom of renting that comes with spending money for the use of another person’s property, essentially buying it for them?
 It all depends on your point of view.